SolomonRosemite/WPF-ActivityLogger/README.md

 # Installation ⚙️

-- Note there is a more detailed work through which can be in the official documentation
+- Note there is a more detailed work through which can be found in the official documentation
   <a href="https://rosemitedocs.web.app/docs/WPF-ActivityLogger-Installation/">here.</a>